 The 34-year-old woman was admitted to hospital in Amsterdam 26 days after the brush with the bat.
 Her symptoms – difficulty with speech, walking and odd sensations of the skin of the face – pointed towards disease of the nervous system and rabies was suspected immediately by the Dutch doctors.
 All possible treatments were given to the woman but she died 23 days after becoming ill, in December 2007.

-Wounds sustained from bats – even in England – carry a risk of rabies.
+Wounds sustained from bats – even in the UK – carry a risk of rabies.
 Injections are required promptly after any contact with a bat where the skin is broken.
 Immunisation before travel gives great peace of mind.

 Interesting research (in the 101st edition of the Transactions of the Royal Society of Tropical Medicine & Hygiene) reminds us that bednets are only protective if they are impregnated with a contact insecticide such as permethrin.
 Bednets bought in Britain are commercially impregnated – but that protective effect needs boosting periodically.
 A paper by Dr. J Etang et al in the Transactions reported research done in northern Cameroon where there is resistance to pyrethroids.
 These researchers stated that despite the local resistance to pyrethroids, permethrin-impregnated bednets gave good protection against acquiring malaria (compared to no protection from sleeping under untreated bednets).
 The protection was, though, only for the first three months after the net had been treated.
 Studies in West Africa have shown that unprotected people are bitten 200 times a night, and I take from this new research that travellers to West Africa should reproof their bednets every three months, rather than six-monthly as is usually recommended.